St Edmundsbury Cathedral: Bells

-A peal of 12 bells are located in the adjacent Norman Tower.
+A ring of 12 bells are located in the adjacent Norman Tower.
 The original ten bells were cast in 1785 by Thomas Osborn of Downham Market.
 In 1973 the bells were rehung in an iron frame at a lower level in the tower.
 Following a public appeal, a further two bells were added at Easter 2012.
 A thirteenth bell was added in 2013 which allows beginners to practice with a full octave, without having to use the three heaviest bells.
 The bells are rung on Sundays before the morning and evening services, and also for weddings and other special occasions.

+Ancient Library

+The Ancient Library is located in a room over the north-west porch.
+It was founded by Miles Mosse (1558–1615), who was preacher at St James’ Church, Bury St Edmunds.